-Man killed in city centre stabbing named
+Man killed in city centre stabbing

 These are external links and will open in a new window

-The victim of a fatal city centre stabbing has been named by police.
+A man found dead in Liverpool city centre had been stabbed in the chest, police say.

-Fatah Warsame from Cardiff died after he was found with stab wounds in Hanover Street, Liverpool, in the early hours of Sunday.
+Fatah Warsame was found wounded in Hanover Street in the early hours of Sunday.

-The 20-year-old was taken to hospital, but later died from his injuries, said Merseyside Police.
+The 20-year-old, from Cardiff, was taken to hospital but later died from his injuries.

-Police said a post-mortem examination had taken place and urged anyone with information about the death to contact the force.
+A post-mortem examination revealed he died of a stab wound to the chest, Merseyside Police said.
+Anyone with information is urged to come forward.